 As we said, modern consumers are discerning and won’t settle for anything less than a convenient and personalized shopping experience.

-For instance, the recent numbers by Salesforce reveal that shoppers are willing to buy from brands that offer incentives like free shipping (75%), simple and/or free returns (60%), and loyalty programs (56%).
+For instance, recent Salesforce data show that shoppers are willing to buy from brands that offer incentives such as free shipping (75%), simple and/or free returns (60%), and loyalty programs (56%).

 Hence, the dire need to keep up with the fast-paced customer demands makes digital transformation non-negotiable across the eCommerce industry.